cyclus/cyclus.github.com/source/cep/cep18.rst

 The second approach allows decision making given the aggregate of possible connections, i.e., it provides more information.
-However, its implementation will be more complicated and is perhaps unneccesary if a use case is not known.
+However, its implementation will be more complicated and is perhaps unnecessary if a use case is not known.

 MarketAlgorithm
 ---------------